Title: Who Killed Jesus?

 Here is the point: you do have power.
 I think of little children at school, even, who use their power as influence over other children.

 Ill.: years ago I was taken a group of children to Children’s Camp.
 There were a group of three boys in the group of children.
 One of these boys would play the other two against each other, wielding his power like a mob boss.
 On the trip, he pulled out a bag of candy.
-He then proceeded to give one of the other boys some of his stash.
+He then proceeded to give one of the boys some of his stash.
 The 3rd boy asked for some and was refused.
-This little boy began to offer money for a piece of candy.
-Eventually, the little boy offered all the money he had brought for the week.
+This little boy who had been refused began to offer money for a piece of candy.
+Eventually, the little boy offered all the money he had brought for the week for just one piece of candy.
 That little mob boss refused to sell his candy to the other boy at that inflated rate.

 Pause: This sinful nature never seems to leave us does it?
 It will rule over us, unless of course, there is a change.